mollie/WooCommerce/mollie-payments-for-woocommerce/readme.txt

 Automatic updates should work like a charm; as always though, ensure you backup your site just in case.

 == Changelog ==

+= 2.6.0-beta - 23/05/2017 =
+* Add support for WooCommerce 3.0 (backwards compatible with older versions of WooCommerce)
+* The expiry date that's shown for payments via Bank transfer is now in the correct (translated) format
+* Fix redundant "DESCRIBE *__mollie_pending_payment" error (on new installs)

 = 2.5.5 - 31/03/2017 =
 * Allow the option name to have maximum 191 characters for newer WooPress installations.